burakbayramli/alldata/README.md

 ## TODO

-- An easy way to update BIST 100 data would be nice.
+- An easy way to retrieve BIST 100 daily data would be nice.